 When asylum seekers don't have a residence permit yet, the Employee Insurance Agency (UWV) assesses whether the work that is being carried out is indeed volunteer work: the work is usually unpaid, the organisation operates on a non-profit basis, and the work benefits society.
 For this, the organisation must request a statement of volunteering from the UWV.

 Self-reliance: doing volunteer work in the reception centre

 Residents can also do volunteer work in the reception centre, also called 'self-reliance'.
-For example cleaning the common areas, maintaining the buildings or garden, or supervising rooms such as the recreation room and the open learning centre.
+For example cleaning the common areas, maintaining the buildings or garden, or supervising the open learning centre.
 This can be done up to 25 hours a week.
 Asylum seekers receive a small payment for their voluntary work: € 0.56 to € 1.10 per hour, with a € 14 cap per week.